 As well as Superman, Luthor has a hate on for Batman and Bruce Wayneindependently due to being a corrupt exec.
 LexCorp's main rival for several years of DC Comics continuity has been stated to be WayneTech, Bruce Wayne's company, and Batman has taken some glee in foiling Luthor's schemes as a superhero and as a business competitor.
 In fact, not only did he and Superman engineer Luthor's end as president of the United States, Bruce Wayne bought his company headquarters out from under him.

 Iron Man has a couple of these.
-One is Obadiah Stane, a literal chessmaster whose Evil Plan caused Tony Stark to develop a drinking problem, allowing Stane to buy Stark Enterprises out from under him.
+One is Obadiah Stane, a literal chessmaster whose Evil Plan caused Tony Stark to develop a drinking problem, allowing Stane to buy Stark International out from under him.
 Justin Hammer, another one of Stark's business rivals, commonly hires supervillains to carry out acts of intimidation and sabotage against his competitors.
-Such tactics usually have Stark responding by donning the Iron Man armor to defend his own holdings.
+Hammer took control of Stane International after the latter's death, and years later sold it back to Stark for one dollar (which led to Stark having to clean up all of Stane International's shady dealings) Such tactics usually have Stark responding by donning the Iron Man armor to defend his own holdings.

 Hammer's daughter, Justine Hammer, also becomes one when she takes over the company.